brandur/sorg/content/drafts/acid.md

 ---

-In the last decade we've seen the emergence of a number of new data stores that trade ACID away for other flashy features like higher availability, streaming changesets, JavaScript APIs, or nestable JSON documents.
-Although these features might be desirable in a few situations (HA in particular), in the vast majority of use cases projects should prefer the use of a database that offers ACID guarantees to help ensure the scalability of their software.
+In the last decade we've seen the emergence of a number of new data stores that give up ACID guarantees in favor of other flashy features like streaming changesets, JavaScript APIs, or nestable JSON documents.
+While all of these features are somewhat useful, trading away ACID to get them is a raw deal indeed.

-ACID databases are by far the most important tool in existence for ensuring data correctness in an online system.
+After reaching a scale on the order of Google's, there's some argument to be made for giving up aspects of ACID in return for certain kinds of partitioning and availability, but this applies to almost no one.
+ACID databases are by far the most important tool in existence for ensuring data correctness in an online system, and the vast majority of software engineers should take advantage of them if it's even remotely possible.

 ## Optimizing for the wrong thing (#optimizing)